ing-bank/lion/packages/validate/README.md

 - multiple validation types(error, warning, info, success)
 - default validators
 - custom validators

+Our validation system is designed to:

+- allow for advanced UX scenarios by updating validation state on every value change
+- provide a powerful way of writing validations via classes

 Validation is applied by default to all [form controls](../field/docs/FormFundaments.md) via the ValidateMixin.